sannyb/Portifolio/README.md

-# This is portfolio website for Weball Technologies LTD PTY
+# This is portfolio website for Weball Technologies ltd(pty)